gabriel1628/Formation-Data-Scientist-OC/README.md

 This repository contains the different projects I've done during my Data Scientist training at OpenClassrooms.

 The *my_functions.py* file is a module containing functions used in some projects.
+You can put it in a directory which is part of the Python *search path* such as the `site-packages` directory in order to import easily its functions.

 # Data sets